chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 ## Configuration type definition

 You define the custom configuration type in XML in `synthetic.xml`.
-For example, this is the definition of the "Jira Server" and "Jenkins Server" types:
+For example, this is the definition of the "JIRA Server" and "Jenkins Server" types:

     <type type="jira.Server" extends="configuration.HttpConnection"/>
     <type type="jenkins.Server" extends="configuration.HttpConnection"/>

 Each configuration type must extend the `xlrelease.Configuration` or `configuration.HttpConnection` root configuration type.
 The `xlrelease.Configuration` type can be used for simple configuration types, while the `configuration.HttpConnection` should be used if you need to define an HTTP endpoint.
-In the example, the "Jira Server" and "Jenkins Server" types extend `configuration.HttpConnection`, which defines these properties:
+In the example, the "JIRA Server" and "Jenkins Server" types extend `configuration.HttpConnection`, which defines these properties:

 {:.table .table-striped}
 | Property | Description |